PrincetonUniversity/gpu_programming_intro/03_your_first_gpu_job/README.md

 ## CuPy

 [CuPy](https://cupy.chainer.org) provides a Python interface to set of common numerical routines (e.g., matrix factorizations) which are executed on a GPU (see the [Reference Manual](https://docs-cupy.chainer.org/en/stable/reference/index.html)).
-You can roughly think of CuPy on NumPy for GPUs.
+You can roughly think of CuPy as NumPy for GPUs.
 Note that the installation requires 3.5 GB of space.
 In general, software is installed in `/home` but because of the large size the installation will be done on `/scratch/network`.

 Before installing the software make sure that you are on the head node: